-Philippines’ Marcos orders price cap on rice amid ‘alarming’ price surge
+Philippines’ Marcos orders price cap for rice amid ‘alarming’ price surge

 Presidential office announces price ceiling for staple, citing ‘considerable economic strain on Filipinos’.